codyde/kubecon-minilab-velero/README.md

 ```

-This will ask you for a few peices of information.
+This will ask you for a few pieces of information.
 Typically we would provide our content from AWS, or another provider, but in this case we will be using our MinIO credentials.

 **AWS Access Key ID: minio**
 **AWS Secret Access Key: minio123**